The Law Regarding Women and Mishloach Manot

 Matanot La’Evyonim must be donated on Purim day.
 Nowadays, there are many Tzedakah organizations that deal with this matter and distribute the funds on Purim day.
 However, if one is in a place where the are no Jewish paupers, one must separate and designate this money as Tzedakah on Purim day and keep it in a safe place to be distribute to the poor at a later time.
 (See Shulchan Aruch, Chapter 694)

-Although Maran Rabbeinu Ovadia Yosef zt”l would distribute Matanot La’Evyonim on Purim to the many people that would come before him, nevertheless, one year, he decided to donate his Matanot La’Evyonim funds to a certain needy Kollel man.
+Although Maran Rabbeinu Ovadia Yosef zt”l would distribute Matanot La’Evyonim on Purim to the many people that would come before him, nevertheless, one year, he decided to donate his primary Matanot La’Evyonim funds to truly worthy paupers.
 That year, however, that Kollel man did not make it to Maran zt”l’s home on Purim.
 Since Maran zt”l very much wanted to give the money to this individual because he knew him to be especially needy, he sent an emissary to this man the next day (the day after Purim) with several hundred shekels as Matanot La’Evyonim.
+This was based on the ruling of Maran Ha’Shulchan Aruch (Chapter 694) that if there are no needy people where one is on Purim, one may hold onto the money and then donate it to whomever one wants at a later time (see ibid.
+Mishnah Berurah, subsection 13).